Stability of $\varphi^4$-vector model: four-loop $\varepsilon$ expansion study: RG expansions and numerical estimates

 where we have taken into account symmetry and combinatorial factors~($n$ everywhere is replaced by $d=4-2\varepsilon$).
 After substituting $h_0=hZ_4/Z_1$, by means of Eqns.~\eqref{eqn:cond_renorm_1},~\eqref{eqn:cond_renorm_2} and simplified (valid only in low order) expression for $\beta$-function of $h$ ($\beta_h=2\varepsilon h v\partial_{v}\ln{Z_h}$), this diagram allows to obtain the following result:

 It is easy to see that for a fixed point equation here is only one real root -- $h=0$.
 At this stage, the important question connected with the stability of this point appears.
-If it is not stable, then it is necessary to look for other fixed points and, obviously, this can be done only in higher orders of perturbation theory.
-If the point is stable ($\omega_h>0$), but numerical value of the exponent is small, one should check that the sign is not change.
-The latter situation is realized in our case.
+If it is not stable, then it is necessary to look for other fixed points and, obviously, this can be done only in higher orders of perturbation theory. \AK{If the point is stable ($\omega_h>0$), but numerical value of the exponent is small, it is necessary to check whether the sign does not change in higher orders.} The latter is realized in our case -- as it turned out, $\omega_h>0$ does not become negative in higher orders.
 It is worth noting that there are situations in the literature when the conclusion regarding one or another class of universality changes with the growth of the orders of the perturbation theory~\cite{ADZHEMYAN2019332,KOMPANIETS2020114874}.

 Taking into account the value of fixed point coordinate $v^*=\varepsilon/2$ which is the same as in case of $O(n)$-symmetric theory with $ n=4-2\varepsilon$, the corrections to scaling exponent equals to $\varepsilon^2/27$ which in case of physical value of $\varepsilon=1/2$ gives $\sim 0.009$.
 As was said above, such a small value of the correction to scaling exponent forces us to make sure that in higher orders of perturbation theory, the sign of this quantity does not change to negative.
 Note that since we are interested in the case $h = 0$, it will suffice to consider only terms linear in $h$ in the $\beta_h$ function.
 This fact allows one to calculate only linear contributions in $h$ in all two-legs diagrams, and four-legs can be computed initially for $h=0$.
 In the future, only this consideration will be enough, since the fixed point with zero $h$ value turns out to be stable.
 The corresponding topologies of diagrams are presented in Table~\ref{tab:two_leg_diag}.